lagom/lagom/docs/manual/java/guide/services/MessageSerializers.md

 # Message Serializers

 Out of the box, Lagom uses Jackson to serialize request and response messages.
-However, you can define custom serializers on a per service call basis, as well register a serializer for a given type for the whole service, and finally you can also customise the serialization factory used by Lagom to completely change the serializers Lagom uses when no serializer is selected.
+However, you can define custom serializers on a per service call basis, as well register a serializer for a given type for the whole service, and finally you can also customize the serialization factory used by Lagom to completely change the serializers Lagom uses when no serializer is selected.

 ## How Lagom selects a message serializer